rxon54/MRATS/README.md

   - Server backend handles response format variations and automatic retry on truncation
   - Race condition protection prevents processing incomplete segments
 - **Config + CLI**: YAML config + arguments.
+- **Batch Summarization**: Use `--summary-batch-size N` to concatenate N segment transcripts for each summarization batch.
+Batch summaries are written as `batch_XXX_summary.md`.
+Any leftover segments are summarized at the end.
+The final summary is synthesized from all batch summaries.
+- **Token Metrics**: Metrics files now include approximate token counts (chars/4) for each transcript, batch, and final summary.

 ## Installation